SimarKareer/UnifiedVideoDA/README.md

 # Unified VideoDA
-Codebase for "We're Not Using Videos Effectively: An Updated Domain Adaptive Video Segmentation Baseline" A unified framework for studying domain adaptive semantic segmentation using either videos or images!
+Codebase for "We're Not Using Videos Effectively: An Updated Domain Adaptive Video Segmentation Baseline"

 This repo is built off of mmsegmentation, with the [MIC repo](https://github.com/lhoyer/MIC/tree/master)